-- You are a U.S. citizen or a permanent legal resident; and
+- You are a U.S. citizen or a permanent legal resident who has lived in the United States for at least five years and

 - You or your spouse is a government employee or retiree who has not paid into Social Security but has paid Medicare payroll taxes while working.

-- You have been entitled to Social Security disability benefits for at least 24 months (which need not be consecutive); or
+- You have been entitled to Social Security disability benefits for at least 24 months (that need not be consecutive); or

 - You receive a disability pension from the Railroad Retirement Board and meet certain conditions; or

-- You have Lou Gehrig’s disease (amyotrophic lateral sclerosis), which qualifies you immediately; or
+- You have Lou Gehrig’s disease, also known as amyotrophic lateral sclerosis (ALS), which qualifies you immediately; or

-- You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a certain length of time, depending on your age.
+- You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a specified period, depending on your age.